Entropy and Temperature in finite isolated quantum systems

-The other two procedures (energy-independent $\dE$ and $S\approx S_\Omega$) both lead to very noticeable finite-size deviations.
+The other two procedures (counting eigenstates in an energy-independent $\dE$ and $S\approx S_\Omega$) both lead to very noticeable finite-size deviations.
 The deviations in the constant-$\dE$ case are expected from the sub-leading corrections.
-For the procedure in Section \ref{sec:Omega} using $S\approx k_B\ln(\pd{\Omega(E)}{E})$, we have argued that the deviations are essentially of the same type as that in the constant-$\dE$ case.
+For the procedure in Section \ref{sec:Omega} using $S\approx k_B\ln(\Omega'(E))$, we have argued that the deviations are essentially of the same type as that in the constant-$\dE$ case.

-Numerical calculations of microcanonical entropy and/or temperature have appeared in the recent literature \cite{SantosPolkovnikovRigol_Entropy_PRL2011,Kourehpaz_TypicalityChaos_arxiv2021, RussomannoFavaHeyl_Entropy_PRB2021, SilvaGoold_Temperature_PRA2022}.
-Refs.\ \cite{Kourehpaz_TypicalityChaos_arxiv2021, SilvaGoold_Temperature_PRA2022} have used the $S\approx S_\Omega$ approximation.
-The resulting temperature shown in Ref.\ \cite{Kourehpaz_TypicalityChaos_arxiv2021} (Figure 4) appears to have similar deviations from the canonical temperature as we have presented and analyzed in Section \ref{sec:Omega}.
-The density of states is approximated in Ref.\ \cite{Kourehpaz_TypicalityChaos_arxiv2021} via a polynomial fit to the cumulative spectral function and in Ref.\ \cite{SilvaGoold_Temperature_PRA2022} via the kernel polynomial method \cite{WeisseFehske_KernelMethod_RMP2006,CiracBanuls_PRL2020_spectralanalysis}.
+Numerical calculations of microcanonical entropy and/or temperature have appeared in the recent literature \cite{SantosPolkovnikovRigol_Entropy_PRL2011,Kourehpaz_TypicalityChaos_ent2022, RussomannoFavaHeyl_Entropy_PRB2021, SilvaGoold_Temperature_PRA2022}.
+Refs.\ \cite{Kourehpaz_TypicalityChaos_ent2022, SilvaGoold_Temperature_PRA2022} have used the $S\approx S_\Omega$ approximation.
+The resulting temperature shown in Ref.\ \cite{Kourehpaz_TypicalityChaos_ent2022} (Figure 4) appears to have similar deviations from the canonical temperature as we have presented and analyzed in Section \ref{sec:Omega}.
+The density of states is approximated in Ref.\ \cite{Kourehpaz_TypicalityChaos_ent2022} via a polynomial fit to the cumulative spectral function and in Ref.\ \cite{SilvaGoold_Temperature_PRA2022} via the kernel polynomial method \cite{WeisseFehske_KernelMethod_RMP2006,CiracBanuls_PRL2020_spectralanalysis}.
 In Ref.~\cite{SantosPolkovnikovRigol_Entropy_PRL2011}, the microcanonical entropy has been calculated with $\dE$ ``determined by the energy uncertainty'' --- this is presumably equivalent to the energy-dependent window we explored in Section \ref{sec:energy_dependent_dE}.